 There is no mandatory list of items for a first-aid container.
-However, the HSE recommends that, where there is no specific risk identified, a minimum provision of first-aid items would be:
+The following list is based on the HSE recommendations and goes beyond the recommended minimum provision of first-aid items and will be present in each First Aid box:

-- A leaflet giving general advice on first aid. - 20 individually wrapped sterile adhesive dressings (assorted sizes). - Two sterile eye pads. - Four individually wrapped triangular bandages (preferably sterile). - Six safety pins. - Six medium (approximately 12cm x 12cm) sized individually wrapped sterile unmedicated wound dressings. - Two large (approximately 18cm x 18 cm) sterile individually wrapped unmedicated wound dressings. - One pair of disposable gloves - Equivalent or additional items are acceptable.
-It may be useful and appropriate to include sterile normal saline (0.9%) in sealed disposable containers, scissors, and adhesive tape.
+- A leaflet giving general advice on first aid. - 20 individually wrapped sterile adhesive dressings (assorted sizes). - Two sterile eve pads. - Four individually wrapped triangular bandages (preferably sterile). - Six safety pins. - Six medium (approximately 12cm x 12cm) sized individually wrapped sterile unmedicated wound dressings. - Two large (approximately 18cm x 18 cm) sterile individually wrapped unmedicated wound dressings. - Two pairs of disposable gloves of different sizes. - A pair of scissors. - Micropore adhesive tape. - Five sachets of sterile normal saline (0.9%).